-The ICSID Administrative Council approved the 2022 Annual Report and administrative budget for FY2023 at its 56th Annual Meeting in Washington, D.C.
+Earlier today, the ICSID Administrative Council approved the Annual Report and ICSID’s Administrative Budget for FY2024 at its 57th Annual Meeting in Marrakech, Morocco.
 The Administrative Council convenes annually at the Annual Meetings of the Boards of Governors of the World Bank Group and the International Monetary Fund.

-- 346 cases administered by ICSID, marking the largest number of cases ever administered at ICSID in a single fiscal year.
+- 329 cases administered by ICSID, marking the third largest number of cases ever administered at ICSID in a single fiscal year.

-- A record 77 concluded cases, reflecting ICSID’s ongoing efforts to reduce the time of cases.
+- 68 concluded cases, reflecting ICSID’s ongoing efforts to reduce the time of cases.

-- Individuals of 42 nationalities were represented amongst the appointments made in the fiscal year.
-This is the second largest number of different nationalities appointed in a single year at ICSID.
+- Individuals of 43 nationalities were represented among the appointments made in the fiscal year, which is the second-largest number of different nationalities appointed in a single year at ICSID.

-As in previous years, the ICSID 2022 Annual Report also features:
+As in previous years, the ICSID 2023 Annual Report features: